mimiyin/collective-play-s20/README.md

 #### Assignment: Expressive Outputs
    * Diagram the 3 examples in Github and drop them in my mailbox by Sunday evening.
 We will review them in class.
+   * Take your input assignment and think about how to allow for more expression.
+You will continue to develop this as a project next 1.5 weeks.

 ***

 ## Week 4: Tableau
 ### Class 1: Finish up expressive outputs examples
    * Review diagrams
+   * Discuss expression ideas.

 #### Assignment: Expressive Outputs
-   * Re-work one of your hello world input examples to allow for more expression.
+   * Group up.
+Take one of your input assignments and make it more expressive.
+Each person should contribute an interpretation.
 You will continue to develop this as a project next week.
    * Resources:
       * [Whose Line Is It Anyway?](https://www.youtube.com/watch?v=BhQXL3V2Lmk&feature=youtu.be&t=20)
       * [Pauline Oliveros: Tuning Meditation](https://www.youtube.com/watch?v=g5bj8sO2-WY)